A Honduran Restaurant Hands Out Hot Comfort Food For The Migrant Caravan In Tijuana

 toggle caption

 Migrants eat under the orange hue of a blinking street light.
 The gallons of stew are gone in a heartbeat.
-Even though they fed hundreds that night, Lilian Mejía can't help but tear up when she announces the food's done to those who didn't get any.
+Even though they fed hundreds that night, Lilian Mejía can't help but tear up when she announces the food's gone to those who didn't get any.
 "They're so hungry, you just want to feed all of them but it's impossible," she says.

 Tomás Ayuso for NPR